 I also think it’s smart to ask for examples of engagements that didn’t work out.
 We all have projects that went wrong.
 Gives client the chance to see how transparent the SEO is and leads to a discussion of risk re the client’s project.”

 Esther is the Content Marketing Manager at Conductor.
-When she's not deciding what to eat for lunch, she helps to manage and edit content for Conductor, the leading enterprise Web Presence Management platform.
+When she's not deciding what to eat for lunch, she helps to manage and edit content for Conductor, the leading enterprise Organic Marketing platform.